nodejsafrica/admin/README.md

 ### Contributor

-An individual that has been active in a local chapter can be considered to a contributor.
+An individual that has been active in a local chapter can be considered to contributor.

 ### Observer

-New members and not yet active to a local chapter.
+A new member and not yet active to a local chapter.

 ## Chapters